Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] When creating the VM, add metadata to the instance using 'windows-password' as the key and a password as the value.
 - [ ] After the VM has been created, download the JSON Private Key for the default Compute Engine service account.
 Use the credentials in the JSON file to log in to the VM.

+To ensure you can log in to a Windows VM on Compute Engine via RDP, the correct approach is:

+**[2] After the VM has been created, use gcloud compute reset-windows-password to retrieve the login credentials for the VM.**

+Here’s why this option is correct:

+- **gcloud compute reset-windows-password**: This command allows you to reset the password for the specified Windows VM instance and retrieve the new password.
+This is necessary because Compute Engine does not display or store the initial Windows password after VM creation for security reasons.

+The reasons why the other options are incorrect:

+**[1] After the VM has been created, use your Google Account credentials to log in into the VM.**
+- Google Account credentials are not used to log in to a Windows VM via RDP.
+You need a specific Windows password.

+**[3] When creating the VM, add metadata to the instance using 'windows-password' as the key and a password as the value.**
+- This metadata option does not exist.
+Compute Engine does not support adding 'windows-password' metadata to set the password for a Windows VM during creation.

+**[4] After the VM has been created, download the JSON Private Key for the default Compute Engine service account.
+Use the credentials in the JSON file to log in to the VM.**
+- The JSON private key for the Compute Engine service account is used for accessing Google Cloud APIs programmatically, not for logging in to a Windows VM via RDP.
+RDP requires a specific Windows username and password.

+Therefore, to log in to your Windows VM via RDP after creation, you should use option **[2]** and run the `gcloud compute reset-windows-password` command to obtain the necessary credentials.

 **[⬆ Back to Top](#table-of-contents)**

 ### You want to configure an SSH connection to a single Compute Engine instance for users in the dev1 group.
 This instance is the only resource in this particular Google Cloud Platform project that the dev1 users should be able to connect to.
 What should you do?